7 min read

 • Eat well, keep your blood sugar stable, and up your calories with slow-burning, healthy carbs (think legumes, brown rice, and quinoa) at this time.

-PMS can strike in the tail-end of this phase, so watch out, and make sure you protect yourself from stressful stimuli.
+PMS can strike at the tail end of this phase, so watch out and make sure you protect yourself from stressful stimuli.
 Lots of meditation and relaxation in this phase, please.

-There’s no greater investment than the investment you make into your own wellbeing and self-care, and Mindvalley is a great place to start.
+There’s no greater investment than the investment you make in your own well-being and self-care, and Mindvalley is a great place to start.

 As a member, you have full access to transformational programs, sisterhood, interactive interviews with leading experts, and beneficial resources to take you from your dreams to your vision.